mdperry/OnCore2REDCap/README.md

 ### Some Patients have a Progression Event
 Another way of stating this is that not every patient enrolled in the study goes on to progress.
 In some cases the patients may have died from some other cause.
 In other cases the patient may have withdrawn, or gone off-study; however MOST of the patients apparently do eventually have a progression event.

 #### A minority of patients have gt 1 Progression Event
 Any processing code has to take into account that some patients will have multiple progression events, but note, that this is not the same as having multiple progression biopsies.
 In short, your data model has to account for progression_1 (which usually seems to be described as plain old 'progression'), progression_2, and progression_3, otherwise some records will not be properly processed.

 #### Select Patients had a second Biopsy Procedure from one (or more) metastatic sites; by definition, this is a "Progression Biopsy"
+At first I assumed that patients without a Progression Biopsy had never progressed, but that is not true.
+While most patients do eventually progess (mentioned above), only a subset of these patients also have a progression biopsy.
+One patient had two separate progression biopsies from two separate anatomical sites, on the same date (or on two adjacent dates).
+Four patients had a second subsequent progression biopsy specimen collected from a second progression event.
+One of these patients had a third progression biopsy collected.

 #### Virtually every patient with a Baseline Biopsy sample/specimen received subsequent treatment, post-bx-tx, and each treatment *could* have a ProgressionDate; these **ALSO** define Progression Events
+During post-biopsy therapy (after the baseline biopsy), patients who progressed would typically acquire a 'Treatment Progression Date' and this is recorded in the Subsequent Treatment Table from OnCore.
+There are many, many, more of these progression events than there are progression biopsies.
+The code in these Perl modules takes these treatment progression dates into account, and constructs a timeline for each patient, allowing the proper annotation of e.g., the PSA tests, Blood Lab Tests, and Radiographic Disease Assays.

+#### The Specimen Table ALSO contains information about a few more additional progression events.
+In other words, there are patients without a progression biopsy in the biopsy table, and without a post-biopsy therapy treatment progression date, who nonetheless are annotated in the Specimen table has having 'Progression' specimens.
+I missed this the first time around, and it was only after digging much deeper into the implied OnCore Data Model that I discovered this.
+The Perl script now incorporates that specimen progression data as well.

+#### There is a Fourth, Implicit, record of progression data that is lurking in the OnCore tables
+There are patients with records in various tables, tagged, or annotated, as Progressions, that were not discovered using any of the the three sources described above.
+So in total there are four different sources of information that can be used to assign a timepoint to an assay.

+### General Comments
 This is a Perl script and several associated modules that parses a specific collection of TSV files and then generates a monolithic TSV table that is almost ready to uploaded/imported into a REDCap project (if the REDCap project has the correct matching Data Dictionary).